Nicosia Dignity Centre, Cyprus

-We arrived in Cyprus at the beginning of April 2019 to complete a needs assessment.
-There are over 15,000 registered refugees and asylum seekers from a wide range of countries, plus an estimated 5,000 still unregistered.
+There are approximately 15,000 registered refugees and asylum seekers from a wide range of countries, plus an estimated 10,000 still unregistered.
 This comes as a surprise to many but Cyprus has the highest number of Refugees as a percentage of population in Europe.

-The idea, as always is to fill the gaps, put dignity at the heart of what we do and enable refugees to rebuild their lives.
-We are working closely with the other refugee and community organisations in the country.
+Our approach was to work closely with other organisations, fill the gaps, put dignity at the heart of what we do and enable refugees to rebuild their lives.

 Dignity Centre Nicosia

-We have completely renovated a 3-story building in the centre of Nicosia, close to other essential services with new plumbing, electricity, internet, air conditioning, redecoration, furniture and fittings.
-The Centre is a community drop-in centre that refugees are free to use to learn new skills, get psycho-social support and access other services.
+We completely renovated a 3-story building in the centre of Nicosia, close to other essential services, with new plumbing, electricity, internet, air conditioning, redecoration, furniture and fittings.

-The first floor will also have a completely new and well equipped kitchen has been built thanks to support from LDS Charities to prepare food for celebrations but also to offer cookery and nutrition training to the unaccompanied young refugees (18-21 year olds).
+Our completely new and well equipped kitchen has been built thanks to support from LDS Charities to prepare food for celebrations but also to offer cookery and nutrition training to the unaccompanied young refugees (18-21 year olds).

 Let’s Eat! events

-We host monthly, recurring meals for local refugees using a shared community space on the 2nd Wednesday of every month.
+During the summer we hosted monthly, recurring meals for local refugees using a shared community space on the 2nd Tuesday of every month.
 We want to bring people together with food and have some fun!
 These events are always a hit and we serve about 250 meals in cooperation with the British Army’s 4th Regiment Royal Artillery who are there as part of the peace-keeping force

 UNHCR Teen Transition Kits

 When unaccompanied minors turn 18 they are no longer eligible for supported housing and need to live independently.
-In partnership with UNHCR we give the leavers our Teen Transition Kits.
+In partnership with UNHCR and Hope for Children we give the leavers our Teen Transition Kits.
 The Kits contain basic household items that are essential to a young person starting out on their own.